-Veitch Boston Ivy Parthenocissus tricuspidata 'Veitchii'
+Boston Ivy Parthenocissus tricuspidata

-Height: 40 feet Spread: 24 inches
+Height: 40 feet

+Spread: 24 inches

 Sunlight: O

 Hardiness Zone: 4a

 Other Names: Japanese Creeper

 Description:

-One of the most popular vines for screening, from fences and arbors to homes and buildings; very attractive small leaves that emerge purple and turn red in fall, small dark blue berries; self-clinging, very adaptable
+One of the most popular of all vines for screening, from fences and arbors to homes and buildings; very attractive three-lobed leaves turn orange and red in fall, small dark blue berries; self-clinging, very tough and adaptable

 Ornamental Features

-Veitch Boston Ivy has attractive white-variegated dark green foliage which emerges purple in spring on a plant with a spreading habit of growth.
-The serrated lobed leaves are highly ornamental and turn an outstanding red in the fall.
+Boston Ivy has dark green deciduous foliage on a plant with a spreading habit of growth.
+The serrated lobed leaves turn an outstanding red in the fall

 Landscape Attributes

-Veitch Boston Ivy is a dense multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
-Its relatively fine texture sets it apart from other landscape plants with less refined foliage.
+Boston Ivy is a dense multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
+Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This woody vine will require occasional maintenance and upkeep, and can be pruned at anytime.
 It is a good choice for attracting birds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

+Boston Ivy is recommended for the following landscape applications;

+- Hedges/Screening - General Garden Use

+Boston Ivy in fall Photo courtesy of NetPS Plant Finder

-Veitch Boston Ivy Photo courtesy of NetPS Plant Finder
+Boston Ivy Photo courtesy of NetPS Plant Finder